- Home

 Source: American Veterinary Medical Association, AVMA

-Market Concentration & Characteristics
+Market Concentration & Concentration

 Conventional veterinary treatments like NSAIDs, corticosteroids, surgical interventions, and physiotherapy serve as substitutes, offering more established, lower-cost options.
 However, they often focus on symptom relief rather than regeneration.
 As awareness grows around the limitations of traditional care, regenerative medicine’s disease-modifying potential is increasingly favored, reducing the competitive threat from substitutes over the long term.

 End users are primarily concentrated among veterinary clinics, specialty hospitals, and equine rehabilitation centers.
 High-value treatments target companion animal owners willing to invest in advanced care and performance-driven equine sectors.
-Growing adoption by referral veterinarians and specialist practices drives market penetration, though broader uptake will require cost reductions and wider practitioner training.
+Growing adoption by referral veterinarians and specialist practices is driving market penetration, though broader uptake will require cost reductions and wider practitioner training.

 Product Insights